blissd/go-storj-solution/README.md

 # golang-storj-solution

-Solution for the storj file send interview problem defined here: https://gist.githubusercontent.com/jtolds/0cde4aa3e07b20d6a42686ad3bc9cb53
+Solution for the storj file send interview problem defined [here](https://gist.githubusercontent.com/jtolds/0cde4aa3e07b20d6a42686ad3bc9cb53).

+## Package Structure

+The project uses the package structure recommended by [Go Best Practices 2016](https://peter.bourgon.org/go-best-practices-2016/#repository-structure).
+Command line tools are in their own directories under `cmd/`, and libraries are under `pkg/`.

 ## Protocol
 Each client must talk to two entities.
 A client first talks to a relay server to establish a transfer session,